byrd-laif/soilMakers/readme.md

 ## *Bio-Logical Body And Earth Care, Living Soil To Soul.*

-*An Archaic Revival; the sharing of a living language, learning how to discover deep patterns, which are capable of generating life.*
+*An Archaic Revival; the sharing of a living language, learning how to discover patterns which are deep and capable of generating life.*

 ***Acting as curator, someone who has the care of something.***